-Aged MO MFP participants most commonly moved to an apartment setting (77%).
-Those with physical disabilities were also more likely to move to an apartment setting (84%).
+MO MFP participants who were aged or had a physical disability transitioned to an apartment setting at rates of 75% and 84%.
 Persons with a developmental disability predominantly moved to small group homes (DD = 95% and DD/MI = 71%).

 Objective 3c: Number of MFP participants who choose to self-direct.